andreasvirkus/dotfiles/README.md

 ## Tweaks

+- Keyboard
-- Disable spelling corrections, etc. in `System Preferences > Keyboard`
+  - Disable spelling corrections, etc. in `System Preferences > Keyboard > Text`
   - Add `Estonian` as a keyboard layout
+  - Remap Caps Lock to Ctrl
+- Display
+  - Set external display as primary by dragging the white bar ontop of the native display in `Arrangements` panel (I know you always forget)
   - Disable auto-dimming of displays
 - Set default view settings in Finder via `Cmd+J` (list, sort by name, etc.)
 - Add `Cmd + .` as `App shortcuts` for the command `Sleep` in `System Preferences > Keyboard > Shortcuts`
-- Configure Dock (do not display recently opened applications)
+- Configure Dock (do not display recently opened applications + auto-hide)
+- Make menu-bar auto-hide
 - Configure Screenshots via the options menu by accessing it with `Cmd + Shift + 5` (disable the floating thumbnail and set `~/Pictures/screenshots` as the destination folder)
 - Add margins to iTerm - https://imgur.com/a/k2WOf
 - Run `echo 'source "$HOME/.bashrc"' >> ~/.bash_profile` so `tmux` would also source `.bashrc`